Chain murders of Iran: Alleged perpetrators

-Arrested for the dissident murders was Saeed Emami or Islami, the deputy security official of the Ministry of Information, and his colleagues and subordinate staff: Mehrdad Alikhani, Mostafa Kazemi and Khosro Basati.
+Saeed Emami or Islami, the deputy security official of the Ministry of Information, and his colleagues and subordinate staff, Mehrdad Alikhani, Mostafa Kazemi and Khosro Basati, were arrested for the dissident murders.

 According to Indymedia UK, "the agent named as the mastermind behind the assassinations, Saeed Emami, was reported to have killed himself in prison by drinking a bottle of hair remover."

 Defendant Ali Rowshani admitted murdering Mokhtari and Pouyandeh.
 But he said he had done so under orders from Mostafa Kazemi, a former head of internal security at the intelligence ministry and another man, Merhdad Alikhani.
 Another pair of defendants admitted killing the Forouhars, a husband and wife found dead at home from multiple stab wounds.
 They too said they had received orders from Kazemi and Alikhani.
 Another man said he had assisted in the murder.
 Kazemi was reported telling the court on Saturday he had been the mastermind behind the killings, while Alikhani said the decision was taken "collectively."

 The Iranian press reported that Emami was not only responsible for the deaths of Forouhar, Mokhtari, Pooyandeh and Sharif, but also earlier killings in the 1980s and 1990s of Saidi Sirjani, the Mykonos restaurant assassinations, the unsuccessful 1995 attempt to stage a bus accident in the mountains and kill 21 writers, and the unexpected death of Ahmad Khomeini, (Ayatollah Khomeini's son).
 Human rights activist Shirin Ebadi claims Emami's "friends reported that he belonged to a notorious gang of hard-core religious extremists who believed that the enemies of Islam should be killed."